 14-Day Free Trial • No Credit Card Required • No Strings Attached

-People love incentives and it is a great way to boost your response rates.
-But do remember that there is a thin line between incentivizing to increase response rates and bribing your customers.
+People love incentives, and it is a great way to boost your response rates.
+However, there is a fine line between incentivizing to increase response rates and bribing your customers.

 If customers know that they stand to gain something if they complete a survey, then they might randomly give good ratings just to complete the survey.
 Since NPS surveys are short, thankfully, incentives are not necessary.

-Only when you ask a customer to get on a call to discuss further should you even think about incentives.
-Incentives are the right way to go if you plan to send your customers long research surveys that might take up a lot of their time.
+You should start thinking about incentives if you are planning to ask the customer to get on a call to discuss this further.
+Moreover, incentives are the right way to go if you plan to send your customers long research surveys that might take up a lot of their time.

 4. Personalize your NPS survey